Terraso: Building a Sustainable Future

 Tech Matters is the technology partner in an ambitious global collaboration called 1000 Landscapes for 1 Billion People.
-We want to help communities plan and finance sustainable economies, and one part of that is providing the data and software tools to plan, finance, and track their progress.
+We want to help communities plan and finance sustainable economies.
+The Terraso platform will provide the data and software tools needed to plan, finance, and track their progress.

 Social Problem Addressed

 Reaching many of the Sustainable Development Goals requires a holistic approach to catalyzing and coordinating the necessary behavioral and economic changes in our society.
 Existing single-focus (“targeted” or “siloed”) interventions can have unintended side effects, leading to improvement in one area, but degradation in others.
 Only by planning and implementing a coordinated set of changes at the ecosystem level can we make the tradeoffs (and compromises) required to maximize the benefits to all, and the best group to make these critical decisions is the community itself.